-On Valentines Day 2018 a 19-year-old ex-student walked into Marjory Stoneman Douglas High School in Parkland, Florida.
-Armed with a semi-automatic rifle he proceeded to murder 17 people; 14 students and three staff.
-The tragedy marking yet another grim milestone in mass shootings across America.
-Shootings that have surpassed 230 incidents in schools since the horror of Columbine in 1999.
-The pain, grief, and anger of Parkland once more pulling into question gun control laws across America.
-While unleashing the anger of a younger generation tired of living in fear.
-As they wrestled the need for change away from the adults and politicians who continued to fail them.
-Leading to nationwide protests and campaigns that burned with the energy and passion of youth.
+On Valentines Day 2018, a nineteen-year-old man walked into Marjory Stoneman Douglas High School in Parkland, Florida, armed with a semi-automatic rifle.
+There he proceeded to murder seventeen people; fourteen students and three staff.
+This tragedy marked another grim milestone in the history of mass shootings across America, with over 230 gun-related incidents recorded in schools alone since the horror of Columbine in 1999.
+The horror of Parkland would again raise questions about the United States’ obsession with guns and the lack of adequate gun control laws.
+But Parkland would also unleash the anger of a young generation tired of living in fear as they wrestled the urgent need for change away from the adults and politicians who had continued to fail them.

 Director: Kim A. Snyder